 If you are looking to take a nice, (somewhat) quiet walk in the city.
 Visit the family-friendly High Line in Chelsea.
 The High Line is an elevated public park, located on a former New York Central Railway elevated freight line track.It features flowers, plants, art installations, benches, and elevated viewing areas of the city.

 During our most recent summer visit to the city, we loved taking a morning walk from the beginning to the end.
 The kids especially loved being able to see the streets of NYC from above.
 It’s free to visit, and definitely worth a trip if the weather cooperates.

 Statue of Liberty

-Arguably the most famous landmark in NYC, the Statue of Liberty isn’t as accessible as you might expect.
-There are several ways to see it, including the One World Observatory.
+Arguably the most famous landmark in NYC (and maybe even the United States!), the Statue of Liberty isn’t as accessible as you might expect.
+There are several ways to see it from a distance, including the One World Observatory.
 You can also see it from the Staten Island Ferry, and the Circle Line Cruises.

 The Ride NYC

 We’ve had the opportunity to go on the Ride NYC twice, and have enjoyed it both times.
 Unlike traditional tours, the Ride is more of an entertainment experience.
 The experience is led by two guides who provide narration and entertain you for the full 75 minute ride.
 The bus itself is completely unique.
 One side of the bus and the ceiling is all glass, and seats are stadium style, so everyone has a good view of the outside.

 During the journey, you’ll see some highlights of the city.
 In addition, you’ll be treated to outside entertainers who blend in with the NYC landscape.
 At first, you may not even realize that they are part of the Ride!

 Purchase tickets in advance, because the buses only accommodate 40 and do fill up.
 You’ll catch the bus right in Times Square, so you can combine it with other attractions in the area.